Winners of the 2017 NOA Vocal Competition Santa Barbara, CA

-In addition to the above, the Legacy Award of $500 is presented to an outstanding contestant of racial or ethnic minority, at the discretion of the judges.
+In addition to the above, the Legacy Award of $500 is presented to an outstanding contestant representing a racial or ethnic minority, at the discretion of the judges.

 Questions regarding the competition may be addressed to:

-David Ronis, Scholarship Division chair, at , or to
+David Ronis, Artist Division chair, at , or to

 Robert Hansen, Executive Director, at or by calling 806-651-2857.